The End | Alfredo Jaar

 Jaar is an artist, architect, photographer and filmmaker whose work documenting humanity’s impact on the planet has included, in addition to The End, the series Hiroshima, Hiroshima (2023) and The End of the World (2024), which addresses the effects of uncontrolled and unethical global extractivism.

-Solo exhibitions of Jaar’s work have been held at the Musée cantonal des Beaux-Arts, Lausanne (2007); Alte Nationalgalerie, Berlinische Galerie and Neue Gesellschaft für bildende Kunst, all in Berlin (2012); Les Rencontres d’Arles, France (2013); Yorkshire Sculpture Park, United Kingdom (2017); Zeitz MOCAA, Cape Town (2020); SESC Pompéia, São Paulo (2021) and Hiroshima City Museum of Contemporary Art (2023).
+Solo exhibitions of his work have been held at the Musée cantonal des Beaux-Arts, Lausanne (2007); Alte Nationalgalerie, Berlinische Galerie und Neue Gesellschaft für bildende Kunst, all in Berlin (2012); Les Rencontres d’Arles, France (2013); Yorkshire Sculpture Park, United Kingdom (2017); Zeitz MOCAA, Cape Town (2020); SESC Pompeía, São Paulo (2021); and Hiroshima City Museum of Contemporary Art (2023).

-Jaar has executed more than 70 public art works around the world and over 80 monographs of his work have been published.
+Jaar has executed more than seventy public artworks around the world and over eighty monographs of his work have been published.